britneyart80/Prepper/README.md

 Along the way, there were both front-end and back-end bugs and I utilized the terminal/browser console.logs() a lot in the process of debugging.
 This helped me easily trace back to the source of the problem.
 To reduce the amount of bug encounters, I always planned out in my head how I wanted to implement the structure of classes and functions before I began coding.

 For future iterations, I would love to add functionality so that you can delete a certain number of ingredients off the shopping cart instead of having to delete all of them once ticked.
+There is also one bug where, on recipe edit, it does not refresh the page after successful submission.